-We will ask you to provide us your full name and mobile anone number to contact you to return to the clinic for your HIV test result.
-This information will be captured on a paper based register and will be stored in a safe place.
-Your HIV results will not be given over the phane.
-The number will contact you only if you do not test for HIV during your antenatal visit or the laboratory test result done as pain or the survey has a different lest result.
-You will reserve that SMS reminders the first reminder will be sent two weeks after testing and will ask you to come and called your results.
-A second reminder will be cent in the results have not been policised after the each of the law tests have different result, we will ask you to revise the first result will be continued 14 days after the second blood show.
+We will ask you to provide us your full name and mobile phone number to contact you to return to the clinic for your HIV test result.
+This information will be captured on a paper-based register and will be stored in a safe place.
+Your HIV results will not be given over the phone.
+The nurse will contact you only if you did not test for HIV during your antenatal visit or the laboratory test result done as part of the survey has a different test result.
+You will receive two SMS reminders: the first reminder will be sent two weeks after testing and will ask you to come and collect your results.
+A second reminder will be sent if the results have not been collected after 8 weeks.
+If the two tests have different result, we will ask you to repeat the test, and the final result will be confirmed 14 days after the second blood draw.